-If you owe $10,000 or more in taxes, you need to hear about the IRS’ best kept secret: tax debt forgiveness.
-This brief guide explains what tax relief is and how you can use it to reduce your tax debt.
+If you owe $10,000 or more in taxes, you need to hear about the IRS’s best-kept secret: tax debt forgiveness.
+This brief guide explains what tax debt relief is and how you can use it to reduce your IRS tax debt.

 Millions of Americans are drowning in tax debt.
-If you are one of them, you know about the stress and frustration of having to deal with the IRS.
-The taxman doesn’t care about your medical bills, that you lost your job, or that you’re going through a messy divorce.
+If you are one of them, you know about the stress and frustration of dealing with the IRS.
+The taxman §doesn’t care about your medical bills, that you lost your job, or that you’re going through a messy divorce.

-The IRS can hold on to your refund, take a chunk of your pay, put a lien on your bank account, seize and sell your property and revoke your passport.
+The IRS can hold on to your refund, take a chunk of your paycheck, put a lien on your bank account, seize and sell your property, and revoke your passport.
 Uncle Sam also can take 15% of your Social Security check, a benefit that’s off-limits to private creditors.

 But that doesn’t have to happen.